BMWGroupTechnologyOfficeUSA/dli-coding-challenge/ar-experience/README.md

 ## Evaluation Criteria

 This assignment helps us to get insights into your style of programming, design and creativity.
 It is essential to write good quality and documented code that can easily be understood or extended by other developer, as well as bug free.
 We will also evaluate how appealing and useful is the experience.
+In conclusion we are really hoping to get SURPRISED!